HyperVectors/RATS/pyfraug/README.md

 To automatically generate a stub file (`pyfraug.pyi`) for the package, run `cargo run --bin stub_gen`.

 This will expose Rust documentation comments to the Python side as docstrings.

+### Sphinx Documentation
+To generate the Sphinx documentation, make sure that the package is installed through, e.g., maturin, and then run make html in the `docs` directory.
+The resulting HTML files will be in `docs/_build/html`.

+You also need to install the documentation dependencies from `docs/requirements.txt`.

 ### Benchmarking
 In `benchmarking/` are scripts that automatically benchmark this library against the Python-native library [`tsaug`](https://tsaug.readthedocs.io/en/stable/).